praveenmkamate/React_GithubCardsApp/README.md

 # React_GithubCardsApp
-An web page to display the added usernames
+An web page to display the profile picture and username pulled using the Github Api

 https://jscomplete.com/playground/s639217